askarakshabayev/PP1-2018/README.md

 22. factorial
 23. infinite loop (for (;;)) break, continue
 24. while loop statement (power of 2, count of digits)
-25. sum of numbers (cin reads numbers in the loop) freemen
+25. sum of numbers (cin reads numbers in the loop) freopen
 26. string: number of words